NPC PRESIDENT'S SCHOLARS

 (800) 266-7845, ext.
 6271

-Download current President's Scholars Brochure (PDF) • Application Form (PDF)
+Download current President's Scholars Brochure (PDF)

-or apply online at: President's Scholars Online Application.
+Apply online at: President's Scholars Online Application.

 Northland Pioneer College does not discriminate on the basis of race, color, national origin, veteran status, religion, marital status, gender, age or disability in admission or access to, or treatment or employment in its educational programs or activities.
 District grievance procedures will be followed for compliance with Title IX and Section 504 requirements.
 The Affirmative Action Compliance Officer is the Director of Human Resources, 2251 E. Navajo Blvd., Holbrook, AZ 86025, (928) 524-7471.
 The Section 504 Compliance Officer is the Coordinator of Disability Resource and Access, 1001 W. Deuce of Clubs, Show Low, AZ 85901, (800) 266-7845.
 The lack of English language skills will not be a barrier to admission and participation in vocational education programs.